 Material behavior of soil, rock, and concrete under frost

 When freezing, ice forms a rigid bridge within the pore space.
 Cohesion and stiffness increase, permeability decreases.
 In hard rock, freezing stabilizes jointed zones and reduces water ingress.
-In concrete, freeze–thaw effects must be considered: a permanently frozen contact zone is mechanically favorable, whereas repeated freezing and thawing may weaken surfaces.
+In concrete, freeze-thaw effects must be considered: a permanently frozen contact zone is mechanically favorable, whereas repeated freezing and thawing may weaken surfaces.
 For work planning this means: splitting and shearing operations are scheduled within the stable temperature window to achieve clean fracture surfaces.
+Fine-grained soils can exhibit frost heave; salinity and contaminants may depress the freezing point and must be reflected in the design.

 Occupational and environmental safety